The trust layer

 Platform crawlers

-Continuous crawl of 0xWork, Virtuals, Griffain, Bankr, Gitlawb.
-Public task data, dispute records, ratings folded into the unified score.
+0xWork, Virtuals, Griffain, Bankr, Gitlawb.
+Public task data folded into the score.

 SRC 04